-Being a passenger in an Uber accident in Los Angeles is no picnic.
+Being a passenger in an Uber collision in Los Angeles is no picnic.

 Have you been a passenger in an Uber accident in LA?
 Here’s how it goes…

 You immediately panic and think “I will call my car insurance and they will figure this out.”
 Then you pause and realize that you were merely a passenger in the Uber, you weren’t driving, and it wasn’t your car.
 Wait!?!?
-Who is going to pay for this $47k bill?
+Who is going to pay for this $47k bill from the Uber collision?

-How does insurance cover you when you are a passenger in an Uber accident?
+How does insurance cover you when you are a passenger in an Uber Collision?

 That’s an excellent question.
 The experienced rideshare accident attorneys at the Los Angeles office of Sally Morin Personal Injury Lawyers are here to explain!
 Getting into an accident as a passenger in a rideshare vehicle such as Uber or Lyft can be scary, frustrating and also confusing because it is not totally clear how and if you will be covered by insurance.